NuageTompis/Advent-of-Code/2022/Day 17/README.md

+# Disclaimer

+What you are going to read for Part 2 is wrong, in the sense that my initial idea worked for my puzzle input (and many other I think) but not necessarely for every input.
+I fixed my script to work for every input and documented it in the last section of this README markdown.
+To summarize my work, here are the script I edited for Part 2 :
+  - Day17IBelieve.js : the script that led to the solution initially
+  - Day17Part2.js : the general script that I though would work no matter the input
+  - Day17Part2Corrected.js : the fixed version of the previous script

 # Day 17

 This problem was very amusing.
 For the first part, I simply did a simulation of the tower without any simplication.